-This assertion is supported by the 12th century English historian, William of Malmesbury.
+This assertion is supported by the 12th-century English historian, William of Malmesbury.
 Not much is really known about his early life and his family.
 It is generally accepted that he was born in 846 in More Og Romsdal County in Norway.

 Vikings led by Rollo struck a treaty (Treaty of Saint-Clair-sur-Epte) with Charles.
-According to this treaty, Vikings were handed control of lands between Seine and city of Rouen.
+According to this treaty, Vikings were handed control of lands between the Seine and the city of Rouen.
 In exchange, Rollo’s Vikings promised to stop their raids inside Frankish territory and defend it against other Norse raiders.
 Rollo and his group also converted from Norse Paganism to Christianity and married the local Christian women.
-He married a woman named Popa, who was the daughter of Count of Rennes.
+He married a woman named Popa, who was the daughter of the Count of Rennes.
 Together they had a son William who later succeeded Rollo after his death.